KRVU-LD

-KRVU-LD (channel 21) is a low-power television station in Redding, California, United States, affiliated with MyNetworkTV.
-It is owned by Sinclair Broadcast Group alongside ABC affiliate KRCR-TV (channel 7, also licensed to Redding) and three other low-power stations: Chico-licensed Antenna TV affiliate KXVU-LD (channel 17); Chico-licensed Univision affiliate KUCO-LD (channel 27); and Chico-licensed UniMás affiliate KKTF-LD (channel 30).
-Sinclair also provides certain services to Paradise-licensed Fox affiliate KCVU (channel 20) through a local marketing agreement (LMA) with Cunningham Broadcasting; however, Sinclair effectively owns KCVU as the majority of Cunningham's stock is owned by the family of deceased group founder Julian Smith.
-The stations share studios on Auditorium Drive east of downtown Redding and maintain a news bureau and sales office at the former Sainte Television Group facilities on Main Street in downtown Chico (for FCC and other legal purposes, the Chico/Paradise-licensed stations still use the Chico address and Redding-licensed stations use the Redding address).
+KRVU-LD (channel 21) is a low-power television station in Redding, California, United States, serving the Chico–Redding market.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+KRVU-LD is owned by Sinclair Broadcast Group alongside ABC/Fox affiliate KRCR-TV (channel 7), KCVU (channel 20), and three other low-power stations: Antenna TV affiliate KXVU-LD (channel 17), Univision affiliate KUCO-LD (channel 27), and UniMás affiliate KKTF-LD (channel 30).
+The stations share studios on Auditorium Drive east of downtown Redding and maintain a news bureau and sales office at the former Sainte Television Group facilities on Main Street in downtown Chico.
 KRVU-LD's transmitter is located near Shasta, California.

 History

 KRVU/KZVU was founded by Sainte Partners II, L.P., owned by country-western singer Chester Smith and hit the air in 1993, seven years after the founding of KCVU (KZVU-LD was originally K21DS from 1993 to 1997 and KZVU-LP from 1997 to 2009).
 It became an affiliate of the fledgling new UPN network in 1997 and would change affiliations to MyNetworkTV following the creation of The CW in 2006.
 Smith remained owner until his death in 2008.